Wizna/Wizna.github.io/_posts/Coding/Python/2019-7-16-How I create gists and write them to markdown table.md

 Create a gist for each code snippet, then embed the `<script>` tag into markdown file.

-First we need to generate a new personal token at https://github.com/settings/tokens.
+First we need to generate a new personal token [here](https://github.com/settings/tokens).

 We only need the permission that relate to gist.

+Then we move on to coding.

 ### Code